0xSyndr/slate/source/includes/_welcome.md

 |Option| 	`BTC-25MAR16-420-C`, `BTC-5AUG16-580-P` | BTC-DMMMYY-STRIKE-K | STRIKE is option strike price in USD.
 Template K is option kind: C for call options or P for put options.|

-/public/get_instruments method can be used to get all instruments.

 <br>